 The Walking Dead made its highly anticipated return last night and delivered on new bad guy on the block Negan’s promise to take a life.
-But much like the stern reactions to the sixth season finale, the seventh sesson premiere had its share of people throwing up their hands including Rob Bricken
+But much like the stern reactions to the sixth season finale, the seventh sesson premiere had its share of people throwing up their hands including Rob Bricken:

 “We all knew the minute it was announced that Negan was coming to the show, that he would introduce himself by killing a main cast member.
 And that’s exactly what happened in the season six finale—he showed up and murdered somebody.
 We just didn’t find out who.
 So we haven’t been waiting all summer to see what happens next; we were waiting for a payoff to a scene that we’d not only watched, but that had been promised to us.
 The short-term result of the show’s decision was that it kept the audience obsessing for six months, which we did, and ensured we’d watch the season seven premiere.
 (I feel pretty confident guessing the ratings for the episode were phenomenal.)
 And the showrunners took every opportunity to hype the “big reveal”—how the cliffhanger would all make sense, how it would shock us, how it would devistate us.
 By fetishizing this one plot development, the makers of The Walking Dead amplified not only our desire to see it, but our need for it to pay off—to a degree that the show couldn’t possibly achieve.”